-Make sure you copy down your current address and your Thai phone number (if you have one) as this information is needed to fill out the TM.7 application form.
+Make sure you copy down your current address and your Thai phone number (if you have one).
+This information is needed to fill out the TM.7 application form.

-The TM.7 forms are available at the immigration office, so it’s not necessary that you print one out and fill it out ahead of time.
+The TM.7 forms are available at the immigration office.
+It is not necessary that you print one out and fill it out ahead of time.

 |NOTE: No matter when you apply for a Thai tourist visa extension, the 30 days are tacked on to the day after the last (60th) day of your entry.
 Whether you apply for an extension one week before your visa entry expires or on the last possible day, you will still receive a full 90 days (60 days for original entry + 30 days for extension) in Thailand.|